A simple flavoursome light meal or snack

 The Lebanese flatbread assemble

-- Once your dough has risen, roll out each piece on a lightly dusted surface into an oval shape (around 20cm x 15cm and around 5mm thick).Place onto your pizza stone or baking tray and cover with the lamb mixture.Spoon some yoghurt in places and sprinkle your chillies over it.Now, place in the hot oven and bake for 5 – 10 minutes or until golden and crisp.(*you will probably do in batches)Serve with fresh coriander scatter over and enjoy.You can also serve with some chilli oil and extra yoghurt.
+- Once your dough has risen, roll out each piece on a lightly dusted surface into an oval shape (around 20cm x 15cm and around 5mm thick).Place onto your pizza stone or baking tray and cover with the lamb mixture.Spoon some yoghurt in places and sprinkle your chillies over it.Now, place in the hot oven and bake for 5 – 10 minutes or until golden and crisp.(*you will probably do in batches)Serve with fresh coriander and mint scattered over.You can also serve with some chilli oil and extra yoghurt.

 If you have any great Lebanese or Middle Eastern recipes you’d like to share, drop me a line or a comment…